arkency/posts/posts/2015-05-10-one-year-of-react-dot-js-in-arkency.md

 We write blogposts about React and other front-end technologies we started to love. **More and more people in Arkency that used to dislike frontend tasks became happy with them.
 You can be too!**

 Since React was so successful for us we decided to write a book about it.
-You can [buy beta version now for $49](/rails-react/).
+You can [buy the beta version now for $49](/rails-react/).
 We took an effort to make it friendly for Rails developers.
 It consists of:

 * Practical tutorial showing form with a few dynamic features that you can do step by step to learn react
 * Theoretical chapters about react API and best practices